bahdotsh/reputation-module/README.md

 Overall, the reputation decay mechanism helps to ensure that the reputation scores are accurate and up-to-date, providing a reliable measure of a user's reliability and accuracy in reporting.

+### Reputation token as an extension of native token

+The reputation token can act as an extension of the native token by serving as an additional measure of value within the Sei network.
+Users can earn reputation tokens through accurate reporting in the prediction markets, and these tokens can be used as a measure of a user's reliability and accuracy in future events.
+This can create a virtuous cycle where users are incentivized to act honestly and accurately, thereby improving the overall quality of the prediction markets and the reputation system.

+To facilitate the use of reputation tokens, Sei could allow for the seamless exchange of reputation tokens with the native token or other tokens within the network.
+This would enable users to easily convert their reputation tokens into other forms of value, while still maintaining the integrity of the reputation system.
+Additionally, Sei could offer staking mechanisms for reputation tokens, where users can earn rewards for staking their tokens and contributing to the stability and security of the network.

 ### Possible message structure for the module:
 ```
 type MsgReport struct {